Monarchy of Norway: History

 The position of King of Norway has been in continuous existence since the unification of Norway in 872.
-Although Norway has officially been a hereditary kingdom throughout that time, there have been several instances of elective succession: most recently, the people of Norway electorally confirmed the accession of Haakon VII to the position of king through a 1905 plebiscite.
+Although Norway has officially been a hereditary kingdom throughout that time, there have been several instances of elective succession: most recently, the people of Norway electorally confirmed the accession of Haakon VII to the position of king through the 1905 plebiscite.
 In recent years members of the Socialist Left party have proposed the abolition of the monarchy during each new session of parliament, though without any likelihood of success.
 This gives the Norwegian monarchy the unique status of being a popularly elected royal family and receiving regular formal confirmations of support from the Storting.

-King Harald receives Norway out of his father's hands in this illustration from the 14th-century Flateyjarbók.
+King Harald Fairhair receives Norway out of his father's hands in this illustration from the 14th-century Flateyjarbók.

 Germanic kingdom

 Prior to and in the early phase of the Viking Age Norway was divided into several smaller kingdoms.
 These are thought to have followed the same tradition as other Germanic monarchies of the time: the king was usually elected by the high-ranking farmers of the area and served mainly as a judge at popular assemblies, as a priest on the occasion of sacrifices, and as a military leader in time of war.

 Harald Fairhair was the first king of Norway.
-The date of the first formation of a unified Norwegian kingdom is set as 872 when he defeated the last petty kings who resisted him at the Battle of Hafrsfjord; however, the consolidation of his power took many years.
+The date of the first formation of a unified Norwegian kingdom is set as 872 AD when he defeated the last petty kings who resisted him at the Battle of Hafrsfjord; however, the consolidation of his power took many years.
 The boundaries of Fairhair's kingdom were not identical to those of present-day Norway, and upon his death, the kingship was shared among his sons.
 Some historians emphasise the actual monarchial control over the country and assert that Olaf II, alias Saint Olaf, who reigned from 1015 to 1028, was the first king to control the entire country.
 Olaf is generally held to have been the driving force behind Norway's final conversion to Christianity.
 Furthermore, he was in 1031 revered as Rex Perpetuus Norvegiae ("Eternal King of Norway"), and subsequently, the 1163 Succession Law stated that all kings after Olaf II's son, Magnus I, were not independent monarchs, but vassals holding Norway as a fief from Saint Olaf.